Gauging the wave: Look to Virginia for early signs of ‘suburban revolt’

 Brat is also one of a handful of candidates in Congress who received contributions in 2018 from the U.S. Immigration Reform PAC, whose president is the spouse of “the architect of the modern day anti-immigrant movement in the United States,” according to the Anti-Defamation League.

-Kidd, the pollster, emphasized the race is truly up in the air on Tuesday night.
+Kidd, the social science professor, emphasized the race is truly up in the air on Tuesday night.

 Voter registration in Chesterfield this year is double what it was in 2014, and the number of people who have already voted absentee is nearing double the number that year, according to the registrar's office.